Structure of Resource Theory of Block Coherence: Appendix-A

-\textbf{Case-II:} Now we are considering the case of off diagonal block of order $ 3 \times 2$.
-In this case proceeding in the same way as discussed in Case A, we can get the same result.\\
+where * indicates that the block may have some non-zero entry and \textbf{0} is the block with zero entries.

-Thus in this way we can get Kraus operator representation for block incoherent operation in five dimensional case as follows.
-If any one element of diagonal block of order $ 2 \times 2 $ of $K_n$ to be nonzero then the block of order $ 2 \times 3$ below this diagonal block is completely zero and vice versa.
-Again if any one element element of diagonal block of order $ 3 \times 3$ to be nonzero then the off diagonal block of order $ 3 \times 2$ just above this diagonal block is completely zero and vice versa.
-Thus we have for block incoherent operation, kraus operator representing this operation has atmost one non zero block in each column partition.\\ Similarly, if we consider block dephasing map as $\Delta_2$, $\Delta_3$, $\Delta_4$ we can get same results.
+\textbf{Case-II:} Now we are considering the case of an off-diagonal block of order $ 3 \times 2$.
+In this case, we can get the same result if we proceed in the same way as discussed in Case I.\\